 4. Uniforms and Tools Payments:

-Many workers disregard these expenses, as they have come to expect they will need to use their own items for their jobs or think the reimbursement requirements only apply to other types of employees besides them.
+Many workers overlook these expenses because they expect to use their own items for work or believe that the reimbursement requirements apply only to other employees, not to them.

-Use of your personal items matter, and you deserve proper reimbursement for them.
-Take the following steps to ensure your rights are protected:
+Use of your personal items matters, and you deserve proper reimbursement for them.
+Follow these steps to protect your rights:

-• Document Everything: Save your receipts, records of business expenses, and expense claims to your employer to the extent any such documents exist for these expenses.
+- Document Everything: Save your receipts, records of business expenses, and expense claims to your employer, to the extent that any such documents exist for these expenses.

-• Contact an Employment Attorney: Consult with an experienced California employment lawyer at Bisnar Chase to find out more about your legal rights.
+- Contact an Employment Attorney: Consult an experienced California employment lawyer at Bisnar Chase to find out more about your legal rights.

 Our employment law team at Bisnar Chase has an outstanding track record in holding employers accountable for workplace violations.
 We have recovered millions of dollars for wronged employees across California.
 Contact us for a free consultation.